-Those who are exempt are required to make up the missed days later in the year, or they must pay Fidya in place of fasting which is a charitable donation used to provide food to those who do not have any.
-Anyone who is not exempt from fasting that breaks the fast intentionally (without a valid reason) must fast for a further 60 days during the year, or they must pay Kaffarah, which is the value of feeding 60 people, for each day they miss.
-While the cost of Fidya is roughly £5 per day, Kaffarah is around £240 in contrast.
+Those who are exempt are required to make up the missed days later in the year, or they must pay Fidya in place of fasting, which is a charitable donation used to provide food to those who do not have any.
+Anyone who is not exempt from fasting that breaks the fast intentionally (without a valid reason) must fast for a further 60 days during the year, or they must pay Kaffarah, which is the value of feeding 60 people.
+While the cost of Fidya is roughly £5 per day, Kaffarah is around £300.

 The Meaning of Ramadan

-By not eating during the day, Muslims are able to focus all their time and energy on Allah (SWT), as well as understanding the struggles of those who do not have food security due to circumstances outside of their control.
-To amplify this, it is common for Muslims to donate their Zakat (the third pillar of Islam) during Ramadan, specifically on the Night of Power, as it is believed the rewards for doing so are the equivalent of the rewards you would receive if you were to do a good deed every day for a thousand months.
+By not eating during the day, Muslims are able to focus all their time and energy on Allah (SWT), as well as understand the struggles of those who do not have food security due to circumstances outside of their control.
+To amplify this, it is common for Muslims to donate their Zakat (the Third Pillar of Islam) during Ramadan, specifically on the Night of Power, as it is believed the rewards for doing so are the equivalent of the rewards you would receive if you were to do a good deed every day for a thousand months.